wichtounet/etl/README.rst

 The library is header-only and does not need to be built it at all, you just have to include its header files.

-Here are the header that can be included:
+Most of the headers are not meant to be included directly inside a problem.
+Here are the header that are made to be included:

+* etl.hpp: Contains all the features of the library
-* etl.hpp: Should always be included, provide the basic features
+* etl_light.hpp: Contains the basic features of the library (no matrix multiplication, no convolution, no FFT)

-* multiplication.hpp: Include if you want matrix multiplication
-* convolution: Include if you want 1D/2D convolution
-* print.hpp: Include if you want to print elements
+You should always include on of these headers in your program.

 Data structures
 ***************